newreleasesio/cli-go/README.md

 ## Homebrew

-A convenience installation for macOS users.
+A convenience installation for macOS and Linux users.

 ```sh
 brew install newreleasesio/cmd/newreleases